ontimize/ontimize-boot/_pages/basics_autoconfigurators.md

 | filter-column-value-java-mail-properties | *String* | Name of the key in the row of the key column containing the value for the mail propoerties in the mail service |
 | engine | *String* | Enable or disable mail engine.
 To enable, have any value int this arribute.
 By default, use *default* value|

 The configuration of the mail system is done by setting up the necessary DAOs for that system.
-To see the configuration, see [this link](/ontimize-boot/v3/basics/mail/).
+To see the configuration, check [this link](/ontimize-boot/v3/basics/mail/).

 **Example**
 ```yaml